trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 $ onlykey-gpg init "Bob Smith <bob@protonmail.com>"
 ```

-### Add Subkey to an existing GnuPG Identity
+### Add OnlyKey-based subkey to an existing GnuPG Identity (not created with onlykey-gpg)
-Rather than using onlykey-gpg init to create a new GPG key, a subkey may be added to an existing GPG key (not created with onlykey-gpg).
+Rather than using onlykey-gpg init to create a new GPG key, a subkey may be added to an **existing** GPG key (not created with onlykey-gpg).

 ```
 $ gpg2 -k foobar